South Street (song)

 "South Street" is a song written by Dave Appell and Kal Mann and performed by The Orlons.
-It reached #3 on the U.S. pop chart and #4 on the U.S. R&B chart in 1963.
+It reached #3 on the U.S. pop chart, #4 on the U.S. R&B chart, and #4 in Canada in 1963.
 It was featured on their 1963 album South Street by The Orlons.

+The song is about South Street in Philadelphia, which the lyrics refer to as "the hippest street in town."

+Both songwriters and the R&B group were based in Philadelphia.

 The single sold over one million copies and was awarded gold disc status.

 The song ranked #47 on Billboard magazine's Top 100 singles of 1963.